beshungh/Sales-Supply-Chain-Analysis/README.md

   optimize profitability across all product categories.

 5. WHICH PRODUCTS HAVE THE HIGHEST RETURN RATES, AND WHAT IMPACT DO RETURNS HAVE ON OVERALL SALES AND PROFIT?

+ I faced a challenge in accurately quantifying the returned items, as they were recorded simply as 'YES' without any specific numerical values attached to them.
+ I wrote an SQL script that first counted all the 'YES' entries in the returned column, associated them with the corresponding order_ids, and then linked those order_ids to the particular product names.
+ This helped me determine the quantitative form of orders that were returned for each product.

 ```sql
 --PRODUCTS WITH THE HIGHEST RETURN RATES
 /* This query Joins the Returns table with the Products table using the common column Product_id to identify the products that have been returned,